-When we think of car accidents which involve pedestrians and fault, we typically believe that the motorist is at fault since the pedestrian always has the right of way.
+When we think of car accidents that involve pedestrians and fault, we typically believe that the motorist is at fault since the pedestrian always has the right of way.
 However, there are certain situations that pedestrians can be liable for accidents, either partially or entirely.

 What Happens If You Accidentally Strike a Jay Walking Pedestrian?